Mushymato/MiscMapActionsProperties/docs/panorama.md

 Panorama defines what goes behind a map in a way independent of map tiles, there are some hardcoded in C# examples of this vanilla (summet, island north, submarine).

+There are some some panoramas provided by MMAP that can be used out of the box.
+    - `MMAP_MountainView`: shows seasonal sky with some animated clouds, mountains, sunset, and stars at night.
+    - `MMAP_ClearSky`: like `MMAP_MountainView` but without mountains and clouds.
+    - `MMAP_IslandHorizon`: shows the island ocean horizon with clouds background.

 ### Structure